embeddedc/SwifTeaUI/README.md

 - Text: `Text.foregroundColor(_:)` and `Text.bold()` match SwiftUI naming; the old `.foreground`/`.bolded()` methods remain as deprecated shims.
 - Inputs: `TextEditor` is the multiline field (with `typealias TextArea` for back-compat).
 Both `TextField` and `TextEditor` support `.focused(_:)`, `.focusRingStyle(_:)`, `.foregroundColor(_:)`, and `.blinkingCursor()`.
 - Focus: `.focused(_:)` mirrors SwiftUI’s modifier, while focus ring visuals come from `.focusRingStyle(_:)` and `FocusRingBorder`.

+### Feedback Widgets

+- `Spinner` renders an animated activity indicator that follows the runtime clock—use it inline with other views or embed its output inside components like `StatusBar` when background work is in flight.